starkware-libs/starknet-perpetual/docs/spec.md

 7. `vault_position_id` is a registered vault position.
 8. position id is not a vault position and exists.
 9. number_of_shares is non zero.
-10. position id is liquidatable.
-11. vault_share_execution_price is non zero.
+10. vault_share_execution_price is non zero.
+11. collateral_id is the protocol collateral asset.
+12. position id is liquidatable.
-12. Caller is the operator.
+13. Caller is the operator.
+14. Request is new (check payload hash not exists in the fulfillment map).

 **Logic:**